Menu

 • Do you need to drink more now than you used to in order to get the same effects?

-• Physical Changes: gaining weight, particularly in the stomach region, a general red flush to your face, and increased skin texture
+• Physical changes: Gaining weight, particularly in the stomach region, a general red flush to your face, and increased skin texture.

-A mental addiction to alcohol describes a kind of psychological and emotional dependency that can develop long before a physical dependency takes place.
-This occurs in most people who describe ‘needing’ alcohol for one function or another.
+Mental addiction to alcohol describes a psychological and emotional dependency that can develop even before physical dependence takes place.
+This occurs in most people who describe “needing” alcohol for one function or another, often as a way to cope with mental health challenges.

 Some thoughts or statements that may indicate a level of mental dependency include: